MLR-Bench: Evaluating AI Agents on Open-Ended Machine Learning Research: Experimental Details

 \section{Experimental Details}

-This section introduces the details of our experiments, including the ten tasked we selected in~\cref{sec:coding,sec:paper_writing,sec:end_to_end}, evaluation results of another agent scaffold AI Scientist V2~\citep{Yamada2025ai}, and evaluation results of different judge models.
+This section introduces the details of our experiments, including the ten tasks we selected in~\cref{sec:coding,sec:paper_writing,sec:end_to_end}.
 Our experiments are conducted on an Ubuntu 22.04 server with access to four NVIDIA RTX 3090 GPUs.